Reading is critical to learning and impacts all curriculum areas.

 One of the ways we motivate students to read at school is through using the Accelerated Reader (AR) program.
 Using this, Medulla students read books and take AR computerized tests.
 It is a county-wide program that encourages the child to read books at their particular comfortable reading level.

 The teachers set individual reading goals every 9 weeks.
-At the end of each nine week grading period, the students who have an average test score of 85% and have reached their point goal set by their teacher will receive an A/R tag.
-Those students who made significant effort during the 9 week period will sign our A/R chair.
+At the end of each nine week grading period, the students who have an average test score of 85% and have reached their point goal set by their teacher will receive a special AR Reward!
 Parents can participate in this process by encouraging them to read their AR books and giving praise for their achievements in reading.

 This website allows parents to locate books that have AR tests available.
 It will also give you the book level, the quiz number and the number of points earned if the quiz is passed.